Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

 \subsection{Bolshoi Cluster Catalogs}

-The Bolshoi cluster data used consists of 3 large clusters extracted from the Bolshoi N-body simulation \citep{[20],[6]}.
+The Bolshoi cluster data used consists of 4 large clusters extracted from the Bolshoi N-body simulation \citep{[20],[6]}.
 These images were then multi-scale Poisson denoised to create suitable ground truth simulations.
 We choose to analyze the same clusters considered in \citet{[6]}, as they showcase a wide variety of structure on all scales.
-Hereafter, we restrict ourselves to the SARA dictionary \citep{[39]} truncated at DB4 for simplicity \emdash \textit{i.e.} the combination of the Dirac, DB1,..., DB4 wavelet dictionaries only.
+Hereafter, we restrict ourselves to the SARA dictionary \citep{[39]} truncated at the $4^{\text{th}}$ Daubechies wavelet (DB4) for simplicity \emdash \textit{i.e.} the combination of the Dirac, and DB1 to DB4 wavelet dictionaries only.

-To investigate the SNR gain of our formalism over KS in the cluster scale setting, we created realisations of noisy pseudo-shear maps for input SNR $\in [5,10,15,20]$ from the third Bolshoi cluster map, upon which we applied our reconstruction algorithm pipeline.
+To investigate the SNR gain of our formalism over KS in the cluster scale setting, we created realizations of noisy pseudo-shear maps for assumed number density of galaxy observations $n_{\text{gal}} \in [500,100,30,10]$ from one Bolshoi cluster map, upon which we applied our reconstruction algorithm pipeline.
 The results of which are presented in Table \ref{tab:SNR_data}.
-It should be noted that for comparisons sake the KS estimate without convolution with a Gaussian smoothing kernel is provided in addition to the standard smoothed KS estimator.
-This has been done to display reconstruction results when no assumption of Gaussianity is enforced \emdash an important caveat when performing weak lensing reconstructions, as for convergence maps cosmologists are primarily interested in the non-Gaussian information content which is severely degraded by the Gaussian convolution step.
+It should be noted that for comparisons sake the KS estimate without convolution with a Gaussian smoothing kernel is provided in addition to an optimally smoothed KS estimator.
+This has been done to highlight the difference in reconstruction fidelity between the raw KS estimator and the KS estimator after post-processing (Gaussian smoothing), a discrepancy often not addressed by the community.
+As this post-processing convolution is known to degrade the quality of non-Gaussian information (which cosmologists are becoming increasingly interested in) such plots demonstrate the trade-off between non-Gaussian information and reconstruction fidelity.

-As can be seen in Figure \ref{fig:bolshoi_3_SNR_figure_no_super_res} and Table \ref{tab:SNR_data}, for very clean measurements both reconstructions are good representations of the ground-truth convergence map.
-However, when the noise is increased our sparse MAP estimate mitigates the propagation of noise into the $\kappa$ estimate, whereas any noise present during the KS reconstruction propagates almost entirely into the $\kappa$ estimate.

-Regardless of the input SNR the sparse algorithm displays an SNR gain of $\sim$ 4-6 dB over KS \emdash for input SNR's $\ll 5$ dB the SNR gain decreases as the information content of the data is lost entirely (one cannot make inferences without information).
-We also find that as the dimension of the maps is increased to $512 \times 512$ and above the SNR gain becomes significantly larger.
+As can be seen in Figure \ref{fig:bolshoi_3_SNR_figure_no_super_res} and Table \ref{tab:SNR_data}, sparse approaches significantly outperform the smoothed (and non-smoothed) KS approach in all cases, over all metrics tracked.
+Importantly sparse approaches are able to recover reasonable results even when the noise level entirely dilutes the true signal, as in the $n_{\text{gal}} = 10$ setting, making such approaches on (at least) cluster data very attractive for future studies.